 We encourage all of our students to try new activities, push themselves and embrace all of the opportunities which a Fettes education provides.

-Whether choosing from the 40 plus activities on offer, working towards their Duke of Edinburgh's Gold Award, or finding ways to support local charities, our self-motivated students emerge with new-found skills and experiences.
+Whether choosing from over 90 plus activities on offer, working towards their Duke of Edinburgh's Gold Award, or finding ways to support local charities, our self-motivated students emerge with new-found skills and experiences.

 International trips and excursions closer to home are many and varied, whether representing a sports team or choir, volunteering, or participating in a student exchanges.
 The benefits of these opportunities are immense, fostering independence whilst creating life-long memories.